Coherence of Augmented Iwasawa Algebras: Non-coherence for two groups

 \subsection{The category of finitely-presented smooth mod $p$ representations}

-Schraen, Hu, and Vigneras have previously studied finitely-presented representations of $p$-adic Lie groups, particularly those of $GL_2(F)$.
-See \jref{Schr15}, \jref{Hu12} and \jref{Vig11}, respectively.
-Recently, Shotton has proved a link between coherence and finitely-presented smooth representations -- refer to Definition 1.1 and the proof of Theorem 4.5 in \jref{Sho20}.
+Schraen, Hu, Vigneras and Wu have previously studied finitely-presented representations of $p$-adic Lie groups, particularly those of $GL_2(F)$.
+See \jcite{Schr15}, \jcite{Hu12}, \jcite{Vig11}, and \jcite{Wu21} respectively.
+Recently, Shotton has proved a link between coherence and finitely-presented smooth representations -- refer to Definition 1.1 and the proof of Theorem 4.5 in \jcite{Sho20}.

 \begin{jthm} \h Let $G$ be a $p$-adic Lie group.
 If $kG$ is a coherent ring, then the category of finitely-presented smooth mod $p$ representations of $G$ is an abelian category.\\ \end{jthm}